morpho-dao/morpho-token/README.md

 > [!IMPORTANT]
 > This token is now deprecated.
 The Morpho Token has been redeployed with new features allowing onchain governance (see https://github.com/morpho-org/morpho-token).
+>
+> Holders of the legacy token can wrap it for the new one (more information in [the docs](https://docs.morpho.org/governance/morpho-token/overview/#legacy-and-wrapped-morpho)).
+The legacy token will stay non-transferable forever to avoid mistakes.

 The Morpho Token contract inherits the semi-transferable token pattern built by [@adhusson](https://github.com/adhusson), a contributor of Morpho DAO and a core contributor of Mangrove DAO.
 Please, refer to the [semi-transferable repository](https://github.com/morpho-dao/semitransferable-token) to learn more about its functionalities and specificities.